jessicafransson/bake-me-a-cake/README.md

 https://icons8.com/icons/set/cake
 ```

-Default image url is from pixabay
+Images, both for recipe and placeholder url is from pixabay

 ```
 link to my issues in github and moved to done besides 1, verification email setup